Improving healthy food supply chain in Nigeria

 Solutions for Food Supply Chain

-The Global Alliance for Improved Nutrition (GAIN), a Swiss-based foundation launched at the UN in 2002 to tackle the human suffering caused by malnutrition in partnership with the Nigeria Climate Innovation Center (NCIC) has co-created the Agribusiness Innovation Challenge to attract eligible agritech startups with solutions for improving the food supply chain in Nigeria.
+The Global Alliance for Improved Nutrition (GAIN), a Swiss-based foundation launched at the UN in 2002 to tackle the human suffering caused by malnutrition, in partnership with the Nigeria Climate Innovation Center (NCIC), is proud to announce the final cohort of the Agribusiness Innovation Challenge (AIC 4.0).

-Applications are now open to all eligible agri-tech startups in Nigeria.
+Applications are now open to eligible agritech startups across Nigeria.

 This challenge welcomes solutions or viable products that address FOOD SUPPLY CHAIN challenges with an outcome of achieving food safety and quality as well as healthier diets for all.
 Examples of solutions may include and not limited to the following thematic areas:

-Deployment of technology-enabled distribution networks/platforms to improve access to agricultural inputs and produce, such as seeds, fertilizers, and equipment, in remote areas including technology that optimizes and improves last mile delivery routes.
-Examples: Digital Agricultural marketplaces, logistics and transportation technology
+• Deployment of technology-enabled distribution networks to improve access to agricultural inputs, such as seeds, fertilizers, and equipment, in remote areas.

-Technology that Optimizes processing techniques, equipment, and operations to improve efficiency, reduce waste, and enhance product quality and consistency Examples: Cold chain infrastructure, automated processing technology, and farm management systems
+• Optimization of processing techniques, equipment, and operations to improve efficiency, reduce waste, and enhance product quality and consistency.

 Shortlisted early-stage startups with a Minimum Viable Product should expect to go through the following process from the programme;